panosoft/slate-replicator/README.md

 # slate-replicator
-Postgresql Event Source Table Replicator
+Postgresql Event Source Table Replicator For slate

 The purpose of the slate-replicator is to copy a table of immutable events from a Postgresql Event Source database to an events table in one or more Destination databases.